lukasgueth/lukasgueth/README.md

 a 20 years-old Computer Science undergraduate student.
 I'm currently obsessed with TypeScript and NodeJS.

-## I'm fascinated with Computer Science and programming 'cause it enables to do great work and great work is good work.
+I'm fascinated by Computer Science and programming because it enables endless (nearly) possibilites.

 # What I currently do:
 - Studying Computer Science at the Rheinische Friedrich-Wilhelms University Bonn.